RamanSharma100/pyscript-simple-todo-app/README.md

 # pyscript-simple-todo-app

-this is the simple todoapp made with py-script
+this is the simple todo app made with py-script